 Entries for Audiences: Reception and Injection Models, Cyberdating, and Henry Jenkins.
 In theSAGE Encyclopedia in Gender & Media, 2012.

 Documenting the Queer Indian: The Question of Queer Identification in Khush and Happy Hookers.
-Chapter in Documenting LGBT Identity and Non Western Worlds, edited by Christopher Pullen, 2012.
+Chapter in LGBT Transnational Identity and the Media, edited by Christopher Pullen, 2012.

 Book Review: The Queer Politics of Television, Samuel A. Chambers.
 In Spectator, special issue edited by Julia Himberg, Fall 2011.